martinrotter/rssguard/docs/source/features/queries.md

 <img alt="alt-img" src="images/query-dialog.png" width="300px">

 You can choose a name for your query and, more importantly, the actual search phrase.
-You need to enter either a valid [regular expression](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) or an SQL `WHERE` clause that is compatible with the `Messages` [table](https://github.com/martinrotter/rssguard/blob/master/resources/sql/db_init.sql).
+You need to enter either a valid regular expression supported by your database or an SQL `WHERE` clause that is compatible with the `Messages` [table](https://github.com/martinrotter/rssguard/blob/master/resources/sql/db_init.sql).

 Then confirm the dialog, and your search will appear in the feed list under the `Queries` item.
 If you click it, all matching articles will be shown.